 As you can see from my pre baking picture above of the puff pastry calzones is you do not need to be perfect with the assembling.
 The beauty of using puff pastry in place of pizza dough is once the puff pastry begins cooking, it puffs up and hides all those imperfections.

-I really like that about this recipe.
-It makes it easy and stress free!
+I really like that about this calzone recipe.
+It makes it easy and stress free and one of my favorite quick meals to make!

 The puff pastry also has much more delicious flavor than pizza dough and it is not as heavy feeling after you eat it.